-WILDCOAST is reducing ocean-bound single-use plastic waste and other debris by capturing trash in the Tijuana River and through a city-wide campaign to raise awareness, advance policy, and help the region transition away from single-use plastics.
+WILDCOAST reduced ocean-bound debris by capturing trash in the Tijuana River and raising awareness through a city-wide campaign.

 Type of Project: North America Marine Debris Prevention and Removal